-The Aged Care Quality and Safety Commission (Commission) is responsible for operational administration of the QI Program, including QI Program compliance.
+The Aged Care Quality and Safety Commission (Commission) is responsible for QI Program compliance.
 QI Program data reported by approved providers of residential care services, is used to guide the Commission's regulatory activities.
 The Commission's Compliance and Enforcement Policy details the approach to non-reporting of information.

-All approved providers of residential care services must collect data across the eleven quality indicators, comprising of fourteen categories, in accordance with Figure 2.
+All approved providers of residential care services must collect data across the 14 quality indicators, in accordance with Figure 2.